batect/batect/docs/Installation.md

 1. Download the latest version of `batect` from the [releases page](https://github.com/charleskorn/batect/releases), and copy it into your project.

+   Note that you only need the file named `batect` - you don't need to download `batect.jar`.

 2. Make sure it's executable (run `chmod +x batect`).
 3. Run `./batect --version` and if you see some version information, you're good to go!